AHS Honors Program Policies

 - adequate and appropriate preparation for class, lab, research, and interviews

-- routine and recurrent communication about achievements or challenges to academic, research, and thesis advisors
+- routine and recurrent communication with Honors academic advisors about achievements or challenges in academics and research

 - early, repeated, and documented investigation of academic, research, outreach, leadership, mentor, and career options and opportunities using UConn and other provided resources